ChrisKretschmer/homebridge-lightify-api/README.md

 * OSRAM Lightify Bulbs (Only tested the A60 TW (tunable white), but others - including RGBW should work too.)

 Please let me know if devices behave strange so I can fix it.

+## Group Support

+This plugin supports Lightify Groups, but they will appear as Plugs in Homekit (at least for the moment).
+To enable support, the config option "exportGroups" must e set to "yes"